dotnet/docs-maui/docs/user-interface/layouts/custom.md

 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout, and returns the total size of the layout given the constraints.
 - The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view with its appropriate bounds.
 The return value is the actual size of the layout.

-> [!NOTE]
-> <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.

 .NET MAUI's layouts have pre-defined layout managers to handle their layout.
 However, sometimes it's necessary to organize page content using a layout that isn't provided by .NET MAUI.
 This can be achieved by writing your own custom layout.
 There are two main approaches to doing this:

 1. Create a custom layout type, which is usually a subclass of an existing layout type or of <xref:Microsoft.Maui.Controls.Layout>, and override <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> in your custom layout type.
 Then, provide an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
 For more information, see [Create a custom layout type](#create-a-custom-layout-type).
 1. Modify the behavior of an existing layout type by creating a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory>.
 Then, use this layout manager factory to replace .NET MAUI's default layout manager for the existing layout with your own <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
 For more information, see [Modify the behavior of an existing layout](#modify-the-behavior-of-an-existing-layout).

-Regardless of the approach taken, it's necessary to have an understanding of how .NET MAUI's cross-platform layout process works.
+Regardless of the approach taken, it's necessary to first have an understanding of how .NET MAUI's cross-platform layout process works.

 ## Layout process